RunhangShu/RunhangWebsite/content/en-about.md

 Hey！🔥Welcome to Runhang's base🔥

 \
-   I obtained my M.S. focusing #insect#microbe#nutrtion#behavior at the Univ. of Florida at [Wong lab.](http://entnemdept.ufl.edu/people-directory/adam-cn-wong/) Now, I am a 1st-year Ph.D student at [UCI CMB program.](https://cmb.uci.edu/) I was co-advised by Katrine Whiteson and Charles Glabe for the rotation during Fall 2021.
-I later rotaed in Albert Siryaporn lab and joined the lab!
-Currently, I am focusing on Pseudomonas phages and lysogen competition.
+   I obtained my Master's degree focusing on host-microbe interactions at the Univ. of Florida at [Wong lab.](http://entnemdept.ufl.edu/people-directory/adam-cn-wong/).
+In Sep.
+2021, I was admitted to the [UCI CMB program.](https://cmb.uci.edu/), a PhD gateway program.
+I rotated in three labs and became a PhD candidate in Sep.
+2024.
+Currently, I am focusing on phage transposition.

 **Research interests**